 Green Leafy Vegetables

-According to studies, packing your fridge with as many leafy greens as possible cannot do you any harm, and actually, will enhance your antioxidant intake greatly.
+According to studies, packing your fridge with as many leafy greens as possible cannot harm you and will enhance your antioxidant intake greatly.

 One example of a leafy green that is packed with nutrition is Swiss Chard.
 Not only does it come high in antioxidants, but it boasts vitamin A, K, and C. Leafy greens are always delicious when cooked up within a stirfry, aside from a piece of fresh fish, or even blended in a smoothie.

-Leafy greens vary in cost; however, if you buy them from certain fresh markets, they can be very inexpensive.
+Leafy greens vary in cost; however, they can be very inexpensive if you buy them from certain fresh markets.
 If you opt for a fancier, high-end organics shop, you may be paying a touch more.
 It truly depends on where you go shopping.
 Farmer’s markets are great places to go for them.
-And you can usually talk to the farmers to learn how he or she grows the greens.
+And you can usually talk to the farmers to learn how they grow the greens.

 In essence, money isn’t the only form of green that brings positive currency.
-Leafy greens boast extremely good amounts of antioxidants through flavanoids.
+Leafy greens boast outstanding amounts of antioxidants through flavanoids.

 Broccoli is high in phytonutrients, especially sulforaphane.
 Sulforaphane also fights carcinogens.
 One cup of raw broccoli has 31 calories, 0 fat, 6 grams of carbs, 2 grams of sugar, and 3 grams of protein.

 Hemp seeds contain all 20 amino acids.
 The high ratio of essential fatty acids in hemp seeds is what makes them such a strong super-food.
-Studies have found that hemp seeds are especially effective in fighting symptoms of pain as well, in people with both muscular and skeletal inflammation.
+In addition, studies have found that hemp seeds are especially effective in fighting symptoms of pain as well in people with both muscular and skeletal inflammation.

 A ½ ounce serving of hemp seeds has 87 calories, 7 grams of fat, 1 gram of carbs, 0 grams of sugar, and 6 grams of protein.
 Hemp seeds can be found in your grocer’s health food section or at a health foods specialty store.
 They can be sprinkled onto your favorite yogurt or salad, mixed into a granola bar or cookie recipe, or can be ground into a versatile flour.
 They give your foods a little crunch (if eaten whole) and have a taste similar to a sunflower seed.
 Hemp seeds are more expensive than sunflower seeds but are not unaffordable.